barumau/PanGlobish/eng/G-ADJ.md

 # Modifiers

-A modifier is a word that adds some quality or description to another word, for example good, bad, big, and fast.
+A modifier is a word that adds a particular quality or description, such as good, bad, big, and fast, to another word.

-The adjective is always placed before the noun.
+In Panglo, there is only one class of modifiers.
+The same word can modify nouns and verbs, whereas in English only _adjectives_ can modify nouns and only _adverbs_ can modify verbs.
+For example, the word
+**bele**
+('beautiful' or 'beautifully')
+modifies a noun in sentence A
+and a verb in sentence B.

+A. **da der es un _bele_ kitab.**
+– That is a beautiful writing.
+B. **tu _bele_ li kitab.**
+– You write _beautifully_.

+## Modifying nouns

+In Panglo, "adjectives" are modifiers that are placed before the noun that they modify.

 **da nuve haus**
 – the new house